ikunetwork/WhitePaper/README.md

 **Figure F: IKU Scales at Low Cost**

 <img width="900" alt="IKU Scales at Low Cost" src="https://github.com/ikunetwork/WhitePaper/raw/master/IKU%20Scales.png">

-~30 medicines (~5% of all ongoing R&D at all times) are approved by the FDA annually at a ~$5.2B Total Average R&D Spend per Year, but IKU is epected to address ~180 approved medicines at a fraction of the cost, as the FDA approval for redeveloping is ~30%.
-The expectation is for IKU to be up to 84x more efficient in addressing and funding redevelopment of generics (up to 14x less expensive * 6x more medicines).
+At any given time, the scientific probability of a NME reaching approval is ~5%, at a cost of ~$2.6 billion over ~15 years.  ~ $2.6 billion/~15 years = ~ $173 million per year spend.
+The scientific probability of a redeveloped drug achieving approval is ~30%, at a cost of ~10 - ~100 million (avg. ~$55 million) over < 5 years, the IKU model.  ~55 million/<5 years = ~ $10 million per year spend.
+The IKU model is ~17x less expensive with 6x greater scientific probability of approval.

 ### Token and License